mwongatemma/postgres-js/README.md

 Nested DB calls will be executed in the order of definition.

-All code is available under the terms of the MIT license, unless otherwise noted (md5.js)
+All code is available under the terms of the MIT license

 (c) 2010, Tim Caswell, Aurynn Shaw.